Preparing for Parent Teacher Conferences (November 16-20) and Standards Based Report Cards (SBRCs)

 Assessments are an important part of SFUSD’s plan for high-quality teaching and learning, which seeks to help all students graduate prepared for college-level coursework and a 21st-century career.
 Like class assignments and report cards, assessments provide information to schools, teachers and parents as one gauge of student progress toward mastery of grade and/or course learning goals.

 State assessments are annual measures that provide a broad view of a student’s proficiency relative to grade- or course-level standards.
 These culminating assessments can provide a general sense of how students and schools are doing for families, school and district leaders, and state policy makers.
-Families receive reports containing their child's state assessment results in the mail in late August each year, click here to view sample State Assessment Student Reports.

 The state assessments for the 2018-19 California Assessment of Student Performance and Progress (CAASPP) are shown in the carousel below: